A structure theorem for generalized-noncontextual ontological models: Preliminaries

 The key process theory which underpins this work is $\RL$, defined as follows:

-\begin{example}[$\RL$] Systems are labeled by real vector spaces $V$ where the composition of systems $V$ and $W$ is given by the tensor product $V\otimes W$.
+\begin{example}[$\RL$] Systems are labeled by finite dimensional real vector spaces $V$ where the composition of systems $V$ and $W$ is given by the tensor product $V\otimes W$.
 Processes are defined as linear maps from the input vector space to the output vector space.
 Composing two processes in sequence corresponds to composing the linear maps, while composing them in parallel corresponds to the tensor product of the maps.
 If a process lacks an input and/or an output then we view them as linear maps to or from the one-dimensional vector space $\mathds{R}$.
 Hence, processes with no input correspond to vectors in $V$ and processes with no output to covectors, i.e., elements of $V^*$.
-This implies that {\em scalars}---processes with neither inputs nor outputs---correspond to real numbers. \end{example}

-If one restricts attention to finite-dimensional vector spaces, then $\RL$ is equivalent to the process theory of real-valued matrices.
-However, representing the former in terms of the latter requires artificially choosing a preferred basis for the vector spaces.
+This implies that {\em scalars}---processes with neither inputs nor outputs---correspond to real numbers. $\RL$ is equivalent to the process theory of real-valued matrices.
+However, representing the former in terms of the latter requires artificially choosing a preferred basis for the vector spaces. \end{example}

-We will also be interested in two theories which are sub-process theories of $\RL$ (which, in contrast to $\RL$, {\em do} come equipped with a preferred basis).

 The first is the process theory of (sub)stochastic processes.
 Here, systems are labeled by finite sets $\Lambda$ which compose via the Cartesian product.
 Processes with input $\Lambda$ and output $\Lambda'$ correspond to (sub)stochastic maps, and can be thought of as functions \beq f:\Lambda\times\Lambda' \to [0,1] :: (\lambda,\lambda')\mapsto f(\lambda'|\lambda) \eeq where for all $\lambda\in\Lambda$ we have $\sum_{\lambda'\in\Lambda'} f(\lambda'|\lambda) \leq 1$.
 When this inequality is an equality, they are said to be {\em stochastic} (rather than substochastic).
 For any pair of functions $f: \Lambda \times \Lambda'\to[0,1]$ and $g: \Lambda' \times \Lambda''\to[0,1]$ (where the output type of $f$ matches the input type of $g$), sequential composition is given by $g \circ f:\Lambda\times\Lambda''\to[0,1]$ via the following rule for composing the functions: \beq g\circ f (\lambda''|\lambda) := \sum_{\lambda'\in\Lambda'} g(\lambda''|\lambda')f(\lambda'|\lambda). \eeq For any pair of functions $f: \Lambda \times \Lambda'\to[0,1]$ and $g: \Lambda'' \times \Lambda'''\to[0,1]$, parallel composition is given by $g \otimes f:(\Lambda'\times\Lambda) \times (\Lambda'''\times\Lambda'')\to[0,1]$ via: \beq g\otimes f ((\lambda''',\lambda'')|(\lambda',\lambda)):= g(\lambda'''|\lambda')f(\lambda''|\lambda). \eeq